Hi there, we see you're using OS, why not try our app?

 We may occasionally make an urgent appeal for donors to come forward to make sure we can continue supplying hospitals with the blood patients need, or there is a worry that blood stock levels will fall below 2 days.

-Hospitals across England need more than 6,000 blood donations every day to treat patients in emergency situations or with ongoing treatment for things like blood disorders or cancers.
+Hospitals across England need nearly 5,000 blood donations every day to treat patients in emergency situations or with ongoing treatment for things like blood disorders or cancers.

 We need blood from all groups, but occasionally we need to make sure stocks of certain blood groups don't fall any further.
 We prioritise donors based on their blood group, so we can make sure stocks don’t drop to vulnerable levels.